Comdex/snarky-smt/README.md

 // Create a merkle proof for a key against the current root. const proof = await smt.prove(testKey);

-// Note that only methods whose method name ends with InCircuit can run in zkapps (smart contracts of the mina protocol)
+// Note that only methods whose method name ends with InCircuit can run in zkApps (smart contracts of the mina protocol)
-// Verify the Merkle proof in zkapps (existence merkle proof), isOk should be true. let isOk = verifyProofInCircuit(proof, root, testKey, testValue, Account);
+// Verify the Merkle proof in zkApps (membership merkle proof), isOk should be true. let isOk = verifyProofInCircuit(proof, root, testKey, testValue, Account);

-// Non-existence merkle proof, isOk should be false. isOk = verifyProofInCircuit(proof, root, testKey, createEmptyValue<Account>(Account), Account);
+// Verify Non-membership merkle proof in circuit, isOk should be false. isOk = verifyProofInCircuit(proof, root, testKey, createEmptyValue<Account>(Account), Account);

 let newRoot = computeRootInCircuit(